Sunday, November 13, 2016

 Have you ever heard the phrase "pay it forward"?
 It means doing something now so that good will happen to me later.
 This principle is really understated in our culture, because of the ever-decreasing growth of love and morality.
 People in Buddhist cultures who are serious about their beliefs understand this quite well.
 The same principle is called karma, and even pre-dates the life of Jesus on earth.
 Now we know that Jesus did not get his teaching from the Buddha; but God's simple truths can sometimes be found in other cultures and religions.
 After all, the deceitfulness of Satan contains just enough truth to cause confusion.

 I don't know how the name "The Golden Rule" came to be associated with this principle.
 Maybe someone thought it was a philosophy of high worthiness.
-The upshot of the argument is that the Golden Rule principle is very important to what happens to us, as our own actions to others comes full circle in the same manner.
+The upshot of the argument is that the Golden Rule principle is very important to what happens to us, as our own actions to others come full circle in the same manner.

 No comments: